metagov/daostar/DAOIPs/daoip-8.md

    - Your PR will be reviewed by maintainers.

 5. **Join the Discussion:**
-   - For major changes or new ideas, consider starting a discussion in the issues section to gather feedback before submitting a PR.
+   - For major changes or new ideas, consider starting a discussion in this telegram group first (invite link: https://t.me/+3vBZY4NhWBhmN2U9)

 Thank you for helping improve DAOIP-8!